mishravivek-ms/Springboot-SK-Sample/challenges/Challenge-03.md

 Challenges:

-* Use the previous URL (Chapter 2) and submit the prompt
+* Use the previous URL (http://localhost:8080/api/chapter2) and submit the prompt

   ```json
     {